alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 -	Plotly.express/ matplotlib/ seaborn : graphs and visualizations

 ## Machine Learning Models:
-Since our response variable is binary categorical variable, we will be using classification algorithms such as: Logistic Regression, Random Forest Classifier, Decision Tree Classifier, K-Nearest Neighbor, and Gaussian Naive Bayes
+Since our response variable is binary categorical variable, we will be using classification algorithms such as: Logistic Regression, Random Forest Classifier, Decision Tree Classifier, K-Nearest Neighbor, and Gaussian Naive Bayes.
+We believe these models would be well fitted as our categorical variable classified as 0: Non-Carriers and 1: Heart Disease Carriers.
+We did considered the typical 80:20 ratio of 80% train and 20% test data split and adequate sample size in our testing.

 #### Model 1: Decision Tree Classifier (notebook hyperlink)
 -	About: why we chose, the %